bignerdranch/android-listview-custom-view/BlogPost.md

 * It puts too much responsibility in the `Adapter`'s `getView(...)` method
 * The "holder" class is typically just boilerplate code and creating it/setting it up is a chore
-* The view's tag property requires casting to the correct holder type and is generally kludgy
+* The view's tag property requires casting to the correct holder type, which feels kludgy
 * It violates encapsulation, since the adapter/holder has to know about the internals of the view representing each item in the list

 So, rather than complaining about it all the time, I'll propose an alternative: subclassing!